DanKLee0103/CS-361/README.md

 #CS-361 Communication Contract

+Git clone in git bash using the page link or directly download the files locally from this page.

 REQUEST

 For requesting data, you need to simply have a feature that allows you to write into a .txt file (which specifically is named "start.txt").